The former castle home of actor William Gillette enchants visitors to Gillette Castle, which is now one of Connecticut's most popular state parks.

 History of Gillette Castle

-Gillette was born in Hartford in 1853 and was descended from the city's founder, Thomas Hooker.
+Gillette was born in Hartford in 1853 and was descended from the city's founder, Thomas Hooker, who is buried in Hartford's Ancient Burying Ground.
 His family didn't support his pursuit of acting as a profession, but he went on to make his own fortune writing, producing and starring in plays.

 The rather eccentric Gillette, best known for his portrayal of Sherlock Holmes, first spotted the location where he would build his castle on a boat trip up the Connecticut River in 1912.
 Gillette Castle, built at a cost of about $1 million and completed in 1919, features a number of peculiarities including hidden mirrors, a lock-protected bar and intricate, hand-carved door latches on each of the castle's 47 doors: No two are alike.